 First year Ph.D. students are generally supported on teaching assistantships; research assistantships are used to support continuing Ph.D. students.
 Some M.S. students are also supported in this way and a number of support opportunities in other university academic and administrative departments generally become available to Computer Science students each year.
 Assistants are assigned part-time duties in the undergraduate instructional program or in faculty-supervised research projects, but are still able to carry a full academic program.
-For a teaching assistant working 20 hours per week for the ten month academic year, the 2008/9 state rate for stipends is \$12,276 plus tuition remission and health benefits.
-In addition, the Department often adds to the state rate for incoming students in the form of a supplement for the first summer.
+For a teaching assistant working 15-20 hours per week for the ten month academic year, the 2011/12 state rate for stipends is \$15,145 plus tuition remission and health benefits.
+In addition, the Department often adds to the state rate for incoming students in the form of a supplement.
 Thereafter, Ph.D. students are eligible for additional financial support through their research advisor.
-Research assistantships are typically valued at \$7,500-\$8,000 per semester.
+Research assistantships are typically valued at \$7,500-\$8,500 per semester, including the summer semester.
+Note that research assistantships are funded almost entirely from sponsored research grants, and the actual amount and availability may vary from year to year depending on the student's research area and advisor.